UK Health Alliance on Climate Change: Purpose

 Its purpose is to protect and promote public health by recruiting doctors, nurses and other healthcare professionals to advocate for better responses to climate change.

 Organisation

 It is a member of the Global Climate and Health Alliance, which formed in 2011.

 Other similar organisations include Physicians for Social Responsibility, the American Public Health Association, Australia's Climate and Health Alliance, the US Climate and Health Alliance, the Canadian Association of Physicians for the Environment (CAPE), and the Alliance of Nurses for Healthy Environments (ANHE), collectively with a significant proportion of their national medical workforce.

-In October 2019, former editor-in-chief of the BMJ, Richard Smith, was elected as chair of the Alliance, succeeding professor Linda Luxon.
-Its director is Nicky Philpott.
+In 2025, Hugh Montgomery and Sandy Mather became co-chairs of the Alliance, following on from former editor-in-chief of the BMJ, Richard Smith, who in turn took over from Linda Luxon.
+Its director is Elaine Mulcahy.

 Smith wrote in 2020 that "health professionals have global networks, and mitigating climate change demands global action".
 As of 2020 its affiliated associations collectively cover over 650,000 people.